AntonVanAssche/date-time-inserter.nvim/README.md

 ## License

-Date Time Inserter is licensed under the MIT License.
+DateTimeInserter is licensed under the MIT License.
 See the [LICENSE.md](./LICENSE.md) file for more information.

 ## Contributing